tanfwong/sdr_notes/_sources/ch3/fftw3.md

   simply replace the prefix `fftwf` in each method or type name by `fftw` and `fftwl`, respectively.
-* The method `fftwf_plan_dft_1d` above is one of the many *basic interface* that FFTW3 provides.
+* The method `fftwf_plan_dft_1d` above is one of the many *basic interfaces* that FFTW3 provides.
 A basic interface computes a single transform of contiguous data.
 See {cite}`frigo2020` for other basic interfaces provided.
 FFTW3 also provides two more levels of interfaces --- *advanced* and *guru*.
-An advanced interface computes multiple transforms of over contiguous or strided data.
+An advanced interface computes multiple transforms over contiguous or strided data.
 A guru interface supports the most general data layouts, multiplicities, and strides.
 * For later purposes, we often need to perform multiple FFT calculations on a batch of samples.
-To avoid overheads incurred in calling a basic interfacing method multiple times, it is beneficial to use advanced or guru interface instead.
+To avoid overheads incurred in calling a basic interface method multiple times, it is beneficial to use advanced or guru interface instead.
 For ease of later use and as examples to show the use of the advanced and guru interface, I have implemented the class `fft` which serves as a simple wrapper to